-But there are other places worth seeing in our city.
-For example, St. Petersburg Stadium on the Krestovsky Island.
+But there are other places worth seeing in our city — for example, Gazprom Arena Stadium on Krestovsky Island.
 The project of the stadium was made by Japanese architect Kisho Kurokawa, and it’s called “The Spaceship”.

 If you enter Vitebsky Railway Station, you’d probably think you’re in a museum.
 This is NOT a museum.